Healthy Cranberry Muffins

 - 1 ¼ cup fresh cranberries

-- Combine the melted coconut oil, applesauce, orange juice, maple syrup, eggs, and vanilla in a large bowl, whisking to combine.
+- Combine the oil, applesauce, orange juice, maple syrup, eggs, and vanilla in a large bowl, whisking to combine.

 - To the same bowl, add the oat flour, cornmeal, salt, and baking soda, stirring until well combined.
 Add 1 cup cranberries and stir again until well incorporated.